Skip to main content

 Accessor methods

-Both runtimes expose explicit accessors in addition to mapping methods.
+All runtimes expose explicit accessors in addition to mapping methods where the language supports them.

 • add_event(event)